-PHYS130N Physics I 4 Credits
+PHYS130N Physics I

 Serves as the first semester of a one-year course which surveys the field of physics at a non-calculus level.
-Topics include force and motion, vectors, gravity, energy and momentum, heat and thermodynamics, oscillations, and waves and sound.
+Topics include force and motion, vectors, gravity, energy and momentum, heat and thermodynamics, and oscillations.

 Prerequisites: MATH110N (A grade of 'C' or better is recommended).
 This course fulfills a General Education Core Requirement: Science.